AdamChan-ML/Data-Analysis-on-Forest-Loss-Deforestation/README.md

 - To analyse and visualize the change of forest loss impacted by deforestation globally based on years by using Analytical Dashboard (OLAP).
 - To develop a linear regression model to determine the relationship between the forest loss and the possible drivers of deforestation in order to implement suitable conservation  planning.

-Public datasets are used in this project.
+Public datasets are used in this project. (datasets link are included in the documentation.)